|

 walk safer, less stressful and more instructive.
 GPS is a good alternative but a

-wildlife as possible, we take a certain amount of care to make sure we do not
+wildlife as possible, we take a certain amount of care to make sure that we don't

 smell of perfumes and other chemicals.
-No aftershave or heavily scented
+No aftershave or scented

 deodorants.

-little amount of food we need while we are walking.
+small amount of food we need while we're walking.
 We do however take enough to

 "Before modern times